RabinPant/React-Note/README.md

 Note:

-This is without BABEL and webpack.

-With babel

 As we know we can’t modify props but if we want to do that then there is one way to do it and it’s through the help of state:

  TO BIND THE THIS KEYWORD
 1)	USE ARROW FUCNTION
 2)	Use constructor to bind this . example 2 below

 API CALL and the use of componentDidMount in it: